-'Black day for history:' Berliners mourn
+'Black day for history:' Berliners mourn market attack victims

 - Shocked locals gather at nearby church with flowers, candles

-- 'The people who did this are animals,' says one shocked Berliner
+- "The people who did this are animals," says one shocked Berliner

 Are you in the area?
 Did you see what happened?
 You can WhatsApp us on +44 7435 939 154 to share your experiences and images.
 Please tag #CNNiReport in your message.